rafaelab/grplinst/README.md

 This program is provided 'as is', without warranties of any kind.
 Please use your discernement to interpret the results obtained with it.

+## Acknowledgements
+We thank Michael Kachelries and Jacob Benestad for providing feedback that lead us to finding a few bugs.